 A Butterfly Story, Pangyrus Six, spring 2019

 The Insanity Of Eating, The Rumpus, Aug.
 22, 2016

 Murder Darkens Our Home Field, ReformJudaism, March 19, 2015

-BigFatMike, a blog about my struggles with binge eating disorder and my weight loss surgery.
+BigFatMike, an old blog about my struggles with binge eating disorder and the weight loss surgery that nearly killed me.

 Naturists Run From Cover, Boca Raton News, July 15, 1990 (It’s funny!)

 Places I’ve been:

 Bread Loaf Writers’ Conference, general contributor, 2017

 GrubStreet, memoir incubator, 2015-16